akchobby/RealTime-Mine-Pump/README.md

 # RealTime-Mine-Pump
-Excercise on Real time systems done unde the guidance of Yousef Bouchebaba (ONERA) as a project at ISAE SUPAERO.
+Excercise on Real time systems done under the guidance of Yousef Bouchebaba (ONERA) as a project at ISAE SUPAERO.